American Virgin (comics): Sixty-Nine (issues #20–23)

 Sixty-Nine is the last story arc in the series.
 In this series, Adam returns to his home and informs his parents that he has married Vanessa.
 His mother is furious at this announcement and proceeds to have the marriage annulled when she finds out that Adam has not consummated his marriage yet.
 In the midst of all this, his stepbrothers manage to locate his biological father in Cuba.
 Adam, his mother Mamie, wife Vanessa, stepsister Cindy and Mel go to Cuba in order to confront his original father.
 On reaching Cuba, it is learned that Mamie's father had threatened to kill Adam, thus forcing Reydel (the biological father) to abandon Mamie and head back to Cuba where he is now a priest.
 Mamie has a heart attack and is moved to a hospital.

 In the meantime, Adam is married formally in a chapel to Vanessa by his father.
 Before he is able to consummate his marriage, Mel kidnaps him and takes him to the Dominican Republic where he plans revenge on the terrorists who killed his girlfriend and Adam's original girlfriend Cassie.
 Mel is injured and it is up to Adam to exact the revenge, though he is loath to do so.
-The lead terrorist instigates Adam to open a suitcase which purportedly contains a video showing the beheading of his girlfriend.
+The lead terrorist instigates Adam to open a suitcase which purportedly contains a video showing the killing of his girlfriend.
 Adam takes the bait, only to result in an explosion which flattens the entire building site.
 Rescuers locate Adam under the debris and ask his name.
 He tells them his name and dies while uttering "I am a virgin" in the last scene: a shockingly tragic end to what can be considered a story which is mainly humorous in nature.